Acellera/htmd/doc/source/tutorials/system-prep/07-membrane.md

 Look at what detect found:

 - Five `ChainResidueSpec` entries for the chain-resident NCAAs - `HRG`, `ALC`, `OIC`, `NLE`, and `200` (the C-terminal one).
 These are exactly the NCAAs we expect from the peptide's chemistry.
 - **Two extra `ChainResidueSpec` entries for canonical residues** - `GLU` (resid 10) renamed to `XX1` with `anchor_atom='CD'`, and `LYS` (resid 13) renamed to `XX2` with `anchor_atom='NZ'`.
 Those are the canonical residues at the **two ends of an isopeptide bond**: the apelin agonist is a side-chain macrocycle closed by a `GLU.CD - LYS.NZ` γ-glutamyl / ε-lysyl crosslink.
-Detect saw the inter-residue bond on the side-chain atoms (not the backbone) and emitted the rename + anchor automatically, so the downstream parameterisation gives each end of the isopeptide its own per-residue topology.
+Detect saw the inter-residue bond on the side-chain atoms (not the backbone) and emitted the rename + anchor automatically, so the downstream parameterization gives each end of the isopeptide its own per-residue topology.
 The `custombonds` list emitted by {py:func}`~htmd.builder.nonstandard.parameterizeFromSpecs` will close the ring at build time.
 - One `LigandSpec` for the free `OLC` lipid co-crystallised with the protein.

 So we need to template every chain-resident NCAA *and* the free lipid - but **not** `GLU` / `LYS` (they're canonical residues whose only modification is the inter-side-chain bond, which detect handles entirely from connectivity):